Explore Our Publications

 From Guards to Guardians shares new research findings on the long-term mental health effect of detaining migrant families, and advocates for healthy community alternatives to family detention.

-Public Charge and Private Dilemmas provides best practices and recommendations for Texas’ state government, social service organizations, and community groups to navigate the road paved by this administration’s restrictive policies.
+Public Charge and Private Dilemmas provides best practices and recommendations for Texas’ state government, social service organizations, and community groups to help families navigate the road paved by the restrictive public charge rule.